Master of Puppets (song)

-"Master of Puppets" is a song by American thrash metal band Metallica, released on July 2, 1986, as the only single from the album of the same name.
-It was also issued as a promo single in the US by Elektra Records.
+"Master of Puppets" is a thrash metal song by American metal band Metallica, released on July 2, 1986, as the sole single from the album Master of Puppets.
+The song has been played frequently in concert, and was praised by the media for its heavy sound.

-The song was recorded during October–December 1985 at Sweet Silence Studios in Copenhagen, Denmark.
+The song was recorded during October–December, 1985 at Sweet Silence Studios in Copenhagen, Denmark.

-The song was bassist Cliff Burton's favorite song on the album, as he said when the album was released.
-The song is one of the band's most famous and popular songs, frequently played at concerts.

 Background and composition

 It is the second and title track of the album, preceded by a shorter, high-speed typical thrash metal track, "Battery", a similar sequencing heard on Metallica's second (Ride the Lightning) and fourth (...And Justice for All) albums.
 "Master of Puppets" is also notable for its extensive use of downpicking and long instrumental section.

-According to Dave Mustaine, Lars Ulrich composed the song's opening riff, while Mustaine was still a member of Metallica.
+According to Dave Mustaine, Lars Ulrich composed the song's opening riff while Mustaine was still a member of Metallica.

-A riff from David Bowie's song "Andy Warhol" (at 0'48") is quoted in "Master of Puppets" (at 6'19").
-It is an homage made by Cliff Burton and Kirk Hammett to whom Bowie was a huge influence.
+A riff from David Bowie's song "Andy Warhol" is quoted in "Master of Puppets".
+It is a homage made by Cliff Burton and Kirk Hammett to whom Bowie was a huge influence.

+The song was recorded in a lower tempo and tuning and later sped up by Rasmussen running the tapes faster which brought the tuning up to standard 440 Hz.
+This allowed the instruments to be as tight as possible at a higher tempo.
+Ulrich later admitted he feels the album version is "too tight".